 Bake & Bake is one of those raising biscotti standards in Singapore.
 Its founder, Anson Goh, spent a good part of 2018 educating Singaporean consumers on Italy’s favourite biscuit through events, farmers’ markets and roadshows.

 Goh runs Bake & Bake with his wife Mandy Tan, as well as a handful of full-timers and part-timers.
-Goh started the business in 2017 and ran it solo for a year out of his home.
+He has been home baking since 2008, and started the biscotti business in 2017.
+Goh ran it solo for that first year out of his home.
 Tan joined as Bake & Bake’s head of sales and marketing in October last year.

 What’s in a biscotto?